challacade/challachat/README.md

 - `enableMusicHotkeys` — Optional; when `true`, enables terminal hotkeys (`m`, `<`, `>`, `?`) to control overlay music.
 - `jamCountMinimum` — Optional minimum number of jams required before the jam finale message is sent when the song changes.
 - `autoShuffle` — Optional; when `true`, automatically shuffles the playlist when it first loads in the overlay.
+- `playlistLoop` — Optional; when `true` (the default), the playlist loops back to the first song after the last song ends.
+Set to `false` to stop playback at the end.

 ## Releases (GitHub Actions)